kanaria69/Mainecoco/README.md

-## A steak pun is a rare medium well done.
+## Don’t interrupt someone working intently on a puzzle.
+Chances are, you’ll hear some crosswords.